anyoddthing/Cinder/README.md

 ## Usage

-- Open the cinder in XCode and build the dyncinder target.
-This will build an create a hardlink of cinder `/usr/local/lib/libdyncinder.dylib`
+- Open the cinder project in XCode and build the dyncinder target.
+This will build and create a hardlink of cinder `/usr/local/lib/libdyncinder.dylib`
 - In your mac target of your cinder app
   - Remove cinder from `Other Linker Flags`
   - Add `/usr/local/lib` to `Library Search Path`